 - It is not a substitute for the exclusive.
 Inclusive education is a complement to specialized education.
 Sometimes very few physically challenged children can be admitted to an inclusive educational institution.
 Seriously, handicapped children who take education in specialized educational institutions, after acquiring communication and other talents, they can also get admission in coordinated schools.

-- Format of this education has been given so that the handicapped child gets equal education opportunities and they can live their life by becoming self-reliant like other people in the society.
+- The format of this education has been given so that the handicapped child gets equal education opportunities and they can live their life by becoming self-reliant like other people in the society.

-- Provides less restrictive and more effective environment to the disabled children so that they can live like normal children.
+- Provides a less restrictive and more effective environment to disabled children so that they can live like normal children.

-- It is helpful at every level of the society in creating a healthy social environment and relationship between the disabled and normal children in the society.
-It minimizes the distance between each other in the society and provides a feeling of mutual cooperation.
+- It is helpful at every level of society in creating a healthy social environment and relationship between the disabled and normal children in society.
+It minimizes the distance between each others in society and provides a feeling of mutual cooperation.